Morgan Burnett: Pittsburgh Steelers

 On March 20, 2018, the Pittsburgh Steelers signed Burnett to a three-year, $14.35 million contract that includes a signing bonus of $4.25 million.

 On April 1, 2019, Burnett was released by the Steelers.

 Cleveland Browns

 On April 5, 2019, Burnett signed a two-year contract with the Cleveland Browns.

 In week 11 against the Pittsburgh Steelers, Burnett intercepted a pass thrown by former teammate Mason Rudolph before tearing his Achilles in the 21–7 win.
 After the game, Burnett was ruled out for the season.
 He finished the season starting eight games, recording 41 tackles, two passes defensed, an interception, and two sacks.

 On March 16, 2020, Burnett was released by the Browns.

 Burnett announced his retirement from professional football on March 29, 2021.
 He retired as a Green Bay Packer on August 30, 2022.

+Coaching career

+On April 14, 2022, Burnett was hired by Walton High School on a multi-year contract for an undisclosed sum.
+Burnett officially begun his coaching duties as the Freshmen team's defensive coordinator on May 1, 2022.